"Get off my Lawn!"

 Stay tuned.

-Each Nintendo employee generates the company about $1.6 million per year.
+Each Nintendo employee generates $1.6 million for the company

 This statistic came as a surprise to me.
 According to Financial Times, “the programmers of Super Mario Galaxy will generate more profit this year then the average Goldman Sachs banker has ever managed.”
 The average Goldman Sachs employee generates about $1.2 million, each employee at Google about $626,000.